Mikejo5000/vsts-docs-pr/docs/user-guide/sign-up-invite-teammates.md

 ---
-title: Sign up and invite teammates
+title: Sign up for Azure Codex and invite teammates
-titleSuffix: VSTS
+titleSuffix: Azure Codex
-description: Quickstart guide to signing up and inviting others to join a team project in Visual Studio Team Services ms.technology: devops-new-user ms.prod: devops ms.topic: quickstart ms.assetid: ms.manager: douge ms.author: kaelli ms.date: 07/14/2017
+description: Quickstart guide to signing up and inviting others to join a team project in Visual Studio Team Services ms.technology: devops-new-user ms.prod: devops ms.topic: quickstart ms.assetid: ms.manager: douge ms.author: chcomley
+author: chcomley
+ms.date: 08/01/2018
 monikerRange: 'vsts'
 ---

-# Sign up for a free VSTS account and invite others to join your team
+# Quickstart: Sign up for a free Azure Codex account and invite others to join your team

-**VSTS**
+**Azure Codex**

 Sign up for a VSTS
 account to upload and share code in a free unlimited private